ulkajs-zz/ulkajs.github.io/src/docs/plugins.md

 For eg: <br />
 If you want to generate sitemap for your site, then there is a plugin for ulka called `ulka-plugin-sitemap`

-To install it run the following command in root of your project.
+To install it run the following command in root directory of your project.

 ```
 npm i ulka-plugin-sitemap